daliwangi/markets/README.md

 <b>metais.sh --</b> script to retrieve dollar and preicous metals prices from multiple apis, requires other scritps from this repo.

 <b>metals.sh --</b> <metals-api.com> free private api, precious metals and central bank currency rate converter.

+<b>mkt_funct --</b> bash and z-shell functions to get some market data. these functions need improving. source from this file to make them available in your shell.

 <b>openx.sh --</b> <Openexchangerates.org> free api key, central bank currency converter.